darylgallatin/darylgallatin/README.md

 I build immersive, interactive web applications by blending modern JavaScript frameworks with thoughtful design.
 My focus is on clean, maintainable architecture — leveraging AI‑assisted coding workflows and advanced prompt engineering for rapid development — while personally driving complex problem‑solving, architectural design, strategic planning, and iterative testing to deliver engaging user experiences.

+My first major project:
+Enter the Wry Cave — completed over six months — is a React‑based JavaScript game powered by a custom‑built text/HTML game engine.
+While inspired by the classic Hunt the Wumpus, it delivers a far more immersive and narrative‑driven experience with sound, music and orignal content images and video.
 ---

 ### **Tech Stack**